franciskafieh/obsidian-list-modified/README.md

 # Obsidian List Modified

-This plugin lists all modified files meeting certain criteria to a daily note.
+This plugin links all modified files meeting certain criteria to a daily note.
+This provides an accurate log/archive of files modified on certain days.

 Example: